DeisData/deisdata.github.io/_sources/python/webscraping.rst.txt

-As you can see, tags can contin a lot of information, including other tags. ``<div>`` is a very common tag type, and this page has hundreds of them.
+As you can see, tags can contain a lot of information, including other tags. ``<div>`` is a very common tag type, and this page has hundreds of them.